scaledown-team/study-group/README.md

     - How much does Pruning improve performance?
   - Homework: Prune a network and measure its performance

-- Day 5: Research Day - Early Exits in Neural Networks
+- Day 6: Research Day - Early Exits in Neural Networks
   - Read and discuss a paper on Early Exits

+- Day 7: Edge Hardware: EdgeTPU and EdgeTPU Accelerator
+  - Introduction to the EdgeTPU
+  - EdgeTPU Internals: How does it work?
+  - How to use TFLite to interface with the NCS
+  - Homework: Compare the Latency and Throughput of EdgeTPU and the EdgeTPU accelerator

-- Day 6: Project 1 - Train and Deploy a model at the edge
+- Day 8: Project 1 - Train and Deploy a model at the edge

+- Day 9: Security and Privacy in Edge Computing
+  - Security of Hardware
+  - Security of Data
+  - Security of Networks running on Edge Deployed Hardware
+    - Cold Boot Attacks
-  -
+    - Side Channel Attacks